At Fero Labs we often get asked the question: Why can't I do this data-driven analysis myself?

 It's easy to export static data into Excel and manually clean it by deleting rows that don’t make sense and removing outliers by hand.
 But cleaning live data is more challenging—especially if you don't know anything about the factory or process.
 As a result, data scientists can spend months cleaning data for a single process.

-Fero software has process and data engines that auto-clean data in real time.
-Once your static data has been cleaned and you want to start analyzing live data, you don't need to do any extra work—just enable live optimization mode and Fero will automatically clean and analyze data as it's generated on the factory floor.
+Once your static data has been cleaned and you want to start analyzing live data, you don't need to do any extra work—just enable live optimization mode and Fero will automatically clean and analyze data as it is generated on the factory floor.

 Reproducing analyses often requires starting again from scratch.